-I have posted six times on the topic of 20 Ways to Pray, and am planning on four more.
-But I want these prayer lists to be more than a distant memory of some good ideas.
-I want them to be a tool you can use in beefing up your prayer life.
-I want them to be a resource that can guide your prayers to be more intentional, more specific, and more powerful.
-Therefore, we are looking at how to make a Faith Journal today.
+I have several posts on the topic of 20 Ways to Pray.
+Although these are old posts, they are also some of my most popular.
+When I created the lists, I wanted them to be more than a distant memory of some good ideas.
+I planned for them to be a tool that would help both you and me to have a more focused prayer life.
+I hoped they would be a resource that could guide your prayers to be more intentional, more specific, and more powerful.

 My Faith Journal is a 6-inch by 8.5-inch hardcover notebook I picked up at Wal-Mart.
 There is nothing fancy about it.
 I picked it up one day because on the cover was Philippians 4:13: I can do all things through Christ who gives me strength.
 It has lined pages.

 The first thing I did to my journal was to number the pages.
-I only numbered the odd pages – it cuts down on the time it takes, and I think I can figure out the even numbers! ????
+I only numbered the odd pages – it cuts down on the time it takes, and I think I can figure out the even numbers!
 Next, I created an index.
-This is the best thing I learned from dabbling with a bullet journal – which I still use, along with a planner!
+This is the best thing I learned from dabbling with a bullet journal.
 Anyway, creating an index helps me to find just what I’m looking for with less flipping through pages.